 Decide whether it’s worth it… after you see what AdaptiBar can do for you.
-I’ll also tell you how you can get $30 off if you decide you want to use it for your MBE prep.
+I’ll also tell you how you can get 10% off (that’s about a $40 discount for the MBE Simulator) if you decide you want to use it for your MBE prep.

-I get concerned and nervous about people who rely solely on company-made questions.
-Why take the risk when real questions exist?
+If you’re wondering whether to rely solely on questions written by bar prep courses, why take the risk when these real questions exist?
 The NCBE licenses its questions for preparation purposes.
 They themselves even sell study materials containing real questions.
 Take the hint!

 Companies that write their own questions say that you should use their questions, even if they may have a different style and feel.
 The logic is that the questions you’ll see on the actual MBE will be easier in comparison.